 What I found with this book and the movie–although different at various points (which was unavoidable) was very fascinating.
 The details might be changed for the length of the movie and other factors, but the tone still stayed brilliant to the author’s intention.
 Or at least I thought it did.
 I still feel the same while reading–or watching.
 I think this had been one of the most successful adaptations out there.
 There were a lot of inspirational messages spread across the story and I felt that it was very good how they’d managed to keep it in the movie with those lines being said at different events.
 Those phrases said by Rudy during the voice-over were really powerful and essential to understand and live through his vision of how lawyers were (and the legal system itself was) and how human nature in general was.

-While reading, I actually made a list of comparison between both,
+While reading, I actually made a list of comparison between both, including some details.

-	including some details, so here they are:

-	- Both was narrated by Rudy Baylor with its witty tone intact
+- Both were narrated by Rudy Baylor with its witty tone intact.

-	- Rudy was much more bitter and sarcastic in the book than the movie

-	because he’d gone through a lot of troubles and hardships than the movie

-	let on (though it was because of time constraint that the movie needed

-	to include only relevant parts to the cases).
+- Rudy was much more bitter and sarcastic in the book than the movie because he’d gone through a lot of troubles and hardships than the movie let on (though it was because of time constraint that the movie needed to include only relevant parts to the cases).

 - Rudy did not mind cutting corners and his moral was a bit on the line in the book than the movie (though it was understandable since he’d been through a lot more like mentioned before).